mthmulders/mcs/README.md

    This will give you all artifacts in Maven Central that contain a particular class.
    If you set the `-f` flag, the search term is considered a "fully classified" class name, so including the package name.

-All modi recognise the `-l <number>` switch, which lets you specify how many results you want to see _at most_.
+All modes recognise the `-l <number>` switch, which lets you specify how many results you want to see _at most_.

 ## Installation
 You can install mcs using the package manager of your choice: